Skip to Main Content

 Reference materials are generally non-circulating, with the exception of items that have yellow label protectors indicating a seven-day loan for ODU faculty, staff, and students, with no renewal (refer to the Library Borrowing Policies).
 Additional exceptions may be made for faculty and teaching staff, depending on the nature of the materials, the projected need, and the prospective period of circulation.

-The Reference and Instruction Services Coordinator may give permission for reference materials to circulate, or the librarian on duty at the Reference Desk, if the Reference and Instruction Services Coordinator cannot be reached for a decision within a reasonable amount of time.
-In the case of such an exception, a reference item may circulate for 24 hours, maximum 48 hours.
+A librarian may give permission for reference materials to circulate; in the case of such an exception, a reference item may circulate for 24 hours, maximum 48 hours.

 References: